erikablair/prosody-install-debian-buster/README.md

 * `:%s/example.com/yourDNShere.com`  then;
 * `:wq` to save and quit.

-You will want to add yourself as an admin at line 44 of `prosody.cfg.lua`; you will create this user later.
+Setup an admin user at line 44 of `prosody.cfg.lua`; this user will be created later.
 * `admins = { "user@example.com" }`

 After you have installed Prosody and Nginx copy prosody.cfg.lua and